 Trying to plan around guesses about what the market may or may not do is setting yourself up for failure.
 In this case, that means losses.

 What we do know is that the market will, at some point, take a nosedive.
-We don’t know the day, and we don’t know where the bottom will be — so it is entirely pointless to try and time it.
+We don’t know the day.
+We don’t know where the bottom will be — so it is entirely pointless to try and time it.

 Similarly, we know that once the market takes a tumble, it will eventually recover.
 But again, we don’t know precisely when this will happen.
 Say it with me: it’s entirely pointless to try and time it.

-Investors tend to wait until they feel very confident to buy in after a market crash, at which point they’ve missed out on most of the gains and buy at premiums.
+Investors tend to wait until they feel very confident to buy in after a market crash.
+Unfortunately, at that point, they’ve missed out on most of the gains and must buy at premiums.
 The opposite tends to happen during the pullbacks: investors tend to wait for a ‘bounce’ to sell, and by the time they’re convinced they need to sell the market already tumbled.
 They sell and experience major losses making it even harder to buy on dips!

 2. Giving in to Groupthink